auraphp/Aura.Di/docs/getting-started.md

 ```
 $object = $di->newInstance('Vendor\Package\ClassName');
 ```

+> N.b.: The _Container_ locks itself once a new instance is produced; this ensures that the _Container_ configuration cannot be modified once objects have been created.

 However, this is a relatively naive way to create objects with the _Container_.
 It is better to specify the various constructor parameters, setter methods, and so on, and let the _Container_ inject those values for us only when the object is used as a dependency for something else.